symfony/symfony-docs/reference/forms/types/file.rst

 **default**: ``null``

-This option is set to ``null`` automatically because it is not used by the renderd field widget.
+This option determines what value the field will return when the submitted value is empty.

 Basic Usage
 -----------